SHEscher/xai4mri/docs/interpretation.md

 ## Reverse pruning: Bringing model input and relevance maps back to the NIfTI format

 !!! inline end tip "Reverse pruning"
-    *Reverse pruning* is useful to compare relevance maps with other statistical maps or atlases in form of NIfTIs.
+    *Reverse pruning* is useful to compare relevance maps with other statistical maps or atlases in the form of NIfTIs.

 If MR images have been pruned for more efficient model training (see [Implement your own dataset class](dataloading.md#implement-your-own-dataset-class)),